ColumbiaRoad/a-b-doer/README.md

 # Prerequisites

-Create config.json (config.js) to project root with the following minimum settings:
+Create config.json (or config.js) to project root with the following minimum settings:

 ```json
 {